-Utilization Management
+Utilization Management for Behavioral Health

-The Participating Plan's Health Services Department coordinates behavioral health care services to ensure appropriate utilization of behavioral health and substance abuse treatment resources.
-This coordination assures promotion of the delivery of services in a quality-oriented, timely, clinically-appropriate, and cost-effective manner for the patients.
+The Clinical Operations department is staffed by licensed health care providers and board-certified behavioral health physicians coordinate behavioral health care services to ensure appropriate utilization of behavioral health and substance use treatment resources.
+This coordination assures promotion of the delivery of services in a quality-oriented, timely, clinically appropriate, and cost-effective manner for the patients.

-The Participating Plan's Utilization Management staff base their utilizationrelated decisions on the clinical needs of patients, the patient's Benefit Plan, Interqual Criteria, MCG Care Guideline, the appropriateness of care, Medicare National Coverage Guidelines, health care objectives, and scientifically-based clinical criteria and treatment guidelines in the context of provider and/or patient-supplied clinical information and other relevant information.
-For requests for behavioral health services that require authorization, the Health plan will approve the request or issue a notice of denial if the request is not medically necessary.
+The Participating Plan's Utilization Management staff base their utilization-related decisions on the clinical needs of patients, the patient's Benefit Plan, well established clinical decision-making support tools, the appropriateness of care, CMS guidelines, health care objectives, and scientifically-based clinical criteria and treatment guidelines in the context of provider and/or patient-supplied clinical information and other relevant information.
+For requests for behavioral health services that require authorization, the health plan will approve the request or issue a notice of denial if the request is not medically necessary.